 In February 2016, the FASB issued ASC Update No. 2016-02, (Topic 842) Leases which establishes a comprehensive new lease accounting model.
-The new standard clarifies the definition of a lease and causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease term of more than one year.
+The new standard clarifies the definition of a lease and causes lessees to recognize leases on the statement of financial position as a lease liability with a corresponding right-of-use asset for leases with a lease term of more than one year.
 This standard was adopted by the Organization and the LLC effective January 1, 2022.
+All applicable accounts related to the lease between Abby's House and the LLC are eliminated in consolidation; therefore, the implementation of this standard had no impact on the opening net assets of the Organizations as of January 1, 2022.